-GŞ: In your lecture at Istanbul Bilgi University, while you were talking about your housing complex you used the term of “socializing machine” for your house.
+GŞ: In your lecture at Istanbul Bilgi University, while you were talking about your housing complex you used the term “socializing machine” for your house.
 It’s very interesting to depict a house as a “socializing machine”, because of the increasing number of gated communities and demands for gated communities.
 At this point, it’s very interesting to make the city centre attractive for families.
-What is your strategy to make the city center and make the house attractive?
+What is your strategy to make the city centre and make the house attractive?

-GŞ: Detroit is really horrible city.
+GŞ: Detroit is a horrible city.

 ÖK: Is it working?

 ÖK: But, what happens to the rural areas?
 All the people are coming to cities, are they emptied?